 - Require methods of handling and storage that will not damage the pipes.

-- When atmospheric temperature is 40°F or less, ensure PVC installation methods using mechanical assistance do not damage pipes.
+- When atmospheric temperature is 40 degrees Fahrenheit or lower, make sure PVC installation methods using mechanical assistance do not damage pipes.

-- Ensure that backfill work complies with the details on the contract plans, Standard Plans, or both.
+- Verify that backfill work complies with the details on the contract plans, Standard Plans, or both.
 Refer to Section 4-19, “Earthwork,” of this manual for additional instructions on excavation and backfill.

 - Pay particular attention to pipe joint requirements including any specified testing for watertightness.

 - Before construction loads are allowed over culverts, require that culverts meet the minimum fill conditions as shown on Sheet D88, "Construction Loads on Culverts," of the Standard Plans.

 Continue to periodically inspect pipes as work progresses.
 A critical time to inspect is after the completion of the grading and before the start of base and surfacing.
 During the final phases of the project, make another inspection, primarily to find any pipes that need cleaning.

-- Ensure that the contractor covers grate slots during placement of concrete backfill and paving to prevent material entering the slots.
+- Check that the contractor covers grate slots during placement of concrete backfill and paving to prevent material entering the slots.

 - Verify sections of pipe are secured to prevent separation.

-- Ensure concrete backfill surface is textured and cured as required.
+- Assure that concrete backfill surface is textured and cured as required.